RexOps/rexify-website/content/docs/faq/how_do_i_run_a_local_script_on_the_remote_under_a_different_user_.md

+---
+title: How do I run a local script on the remote under a different user?
+---

 Given the same scenario as above, but with the additional requirement to run the script as a different user, the solution looks like below:

     use Rex::Misc::ShellBlock;